State Patrol trooper struck, killed by driver during pursuit on I-5 in Chehalis

 “That led to a high-speed pursuit southbound on I-5 that continued into Lewis County and led to the unfortunate incident with the State Patrol trooper,” Brady said.

-Brady said he didn’t know which law enforcement agency ultimately took the suspect into custody, but confirmed he was booked into Lewis County Jail Tuesday.
+Brady said he didn’t know which law-enforcement agency ultimately took the suspect into custody, but he confirmed he was booked into Lewis County Jail on Tuesday.

 Schaffer, 28, is survived by his wife, mother, father, brother and K9 partner.
 He had been a trooper for seven years, according to a statement from the State Patrol.